Kenya launches AI project to boost inclusion for persons with disabilities

 “This initiative ensures every Kenyan can participate in the digital economy through innovation, jobs, or business.
 We are moving from commitments to delivery,” he said.

-ICT Principal Secretary Mary Kerema said the project signals a shift in how the government designs digital services.
+Secretary for ICT, E-Government and Digital Economy, Mary Kerema, underscored that the project represents a structural shift in how government designs and delivers digital services.

-“As government, we are re-engineering our systems to be inclusive by embedding accessibility from the start, rather than adding it later,” she said.
+“As government, we are deliberately re-engineering our systems to be inclusive embedding accessibility into our digital infrastructure, platforms, and services from the outset, rather than retrofitting it later,” she added.

-Kerema added that the project is anchored in Kenya’s national AI strategy and will use key infrastructure such as the Konza Technopolis Data Centre and digital hubs across the country to expand access and innovation.
+Ms. Kerema further highlighted that the initiative is anchored within Kenya’s national AI strategy and leverages key national infrastructure including the Konza Technopolis Data Centre and a growing network of digital hubs across the country, aimed at expanding access, training, and innovation at scale.

 inABLE Founder Irene Mbari-Kirika welcomed the partnership, saying it will help break long-standing barriers in education, employment, and digital participation.